themetalfleece/neogma/documentation/md/docs/Getting-Started.md

 const modelsByName = neogma.modelsByName; // @see [Defining a Model](./Models/Defining-a-Model)
 ```

-## Temp DB's
+## Temp DBs
-You can work with temporary dbs which can be cleared all at once by using the static `fromTempDatabase` to initialize your Neogma instance.
-You pass in all the same props as in the constructor except the name of the database, this will be created for you and managed internally by Neogma.
+You can work with temporary dbs (which can be cleared all at once) by using the static `fromTempDatabase` to initialize your Neogma instance.
+You pass in all the same props as in the constructor except the name of the database, as it will be created for you and managed internally by Neogma.

 ```js
 /* --> create a neogma instance that is latched onto an internally managed temp database */